bluebbberry/FediAI/README.md

 # FediAI

-This repository contains the components for a decentralized AI ecosystem on the Fediverse ([FediAI Paper](https://github.com/bluebbberry/FediAI/wiki/FediAI%E2%80%90Paper)).
+This repository contains the components for a decentralized AI infrastructure on the Fediverse ([FediAI Paper](https://github.com/bluebbberry/FediAI/wiki/FediAI%E2%80%90Paper)).